gaohanlei1/jetAnomalyDetection/README.md

     - ^ with different labels, e.g. "QCD170to300", "QCD1400to1800",
         - then add `-s` to save each file's outputs to a subfolder
         - NOTE: this will also automatically concatenate all the files in the subfolder into `concat_....pkl`, so you should delete the files in subfolders other than the `concat_....pkl` one

+- You can use `--upperpt` and `--lowerpt` to set fatjet pt bounds for the data
+    - e.g. if you want to train the model on the same pt ranges, so the model can't just learn the pt

 ### Processing